 A writing-intensive course.
 Topics vary and may include rhetoric and composition, journalism, professional writing or literacy theory.
 May be repeated for credit.
 Prerequisites: ENG 201 or equivalent and sophomore or higher standing.
 Fall Term.

 ENG 412 Advanced Fiction Writing

 This course will concentrate on advanced work in fiction writing and practices with a strong emphasis on class workshops and intensive study of published fiction and student work.
 Scheduled conferences with the instructor will focus on individual student development.
 Prerequisite: ENG 312 or its equivalent, or permission of instructor upon submission of a sample writing portfolio.
 Spring Term, alternate years, 2017–2018.

 ENG 415 Literary Theory

 An examination of literary critical history, or what is said and assumed about texts, writers and readers in selected historical moments or by thematic connection.
-Traces Western classical tradition to contemporary critical approaches.
+Considers both Western classical and contemporary critical texts.
 Recommended for students with junior or senior standing.
 Prerequisite: any ENG-prefixed literature course.
 Alternate years, 2017–2018.

 ENG 416 History and Structure of English